FHantke/brave-browser-wiki/WebUI-Builds,-Paths-and-Resources.md

 ```
 _This lets the script know that the current directory that the `BUILD.gn` file is to be used as the base path for all chrome://history/x URL includes._

+### Debug builds
+Only Release builds are optimized in this way.
+For Debug builds, usually all the source files are bundled in to a PAK file directly and served individually from a UrlDataSource.
+That is, the chrome://settings WebUI will serve chrome://settings/module1 and chrome://settings/module2 directly, and without flattening or minifying.
+It is important to test any additions or changes to module loading with the `opmize_web_ui` build flag set on and off.

 ## Brave-specific WebUI Pages
 WebUIs which are created wholly for Brave do not use optimize_webui.
-Instead, they use Webpack, which handles type checking, module resolution, module concatentation or chunking, and minification.
+Instead, they use Webpack, which handles type checking, module resolution, module concatentation or chunking, and minifying.
 It also generates the GRD file dynamically based on Javascript module imports and optimization settings.